Quantum percolation and transition point of a directed discrete-time quantum walk

 An interesting extension to the honeycomb lattice is the introduction of periodic boundary conditions in the $x$-direction, which transforms the flat lattice into a nanotube geometry.
 This corresponds to allowing transitions from $q$ to $(q \pm 1 \text{ mod }n)$, where $n$ is the number of vertices along the $x$-axis and in Fig.~\ref{fig:7}(b) we show the percolation probability for such a structure as a function of the percentage of connected vertices with randomly assigned values of $\theta_{x,y} \in [0, \pi]$ at each vertex.
-One can see that the transition point is same as that of a flat honeycomb structure with same number of edges in the transverse direction, which can be understood by realising that the periodic boundary conditions increase the probability for a particle to encounter the disconnected vertices more than once.
+One can see that the transition point is same as that of a flat honeycomb structure with the same number of edges in the transverse direction, which can be understood by realising that the periodic boundary conditions increase the probability for a particle to encounter the disconnected vertices more than once.
 A nanotube with a small number of vertices in the radial direction therefore corresponds to an effectively larger flat system with the same defect density and from the earlier studies we know that larger lattices have higher $p_a$.
 Due to the absence of an exit point along the radial axis, the only direction the particle can exit is the positive $y$-direction, which explains the independence of $p_a$ from the number of radial vertices.

-To summarise our main results, we show a comparison of $p_a$ for the different geometries discussed above in Table\,\ref{ATP}.
+To summarise our numerical results, we show a comparison of $p_a$ for the different geometries discussed above in Table\,\ref{ATP}.